ukxxx/vpn-telegram_-control_bot/README.md

     json

     {
-        "token": "YOUR_BOT_TOKEN",
         "ip": "YOUR_VPN_SERVER_IP",
         "login": "YOUR_VPN_SERVER_LOGIN",
-        "password": "YOUR_VPN_SERVER_PASSWORD",
-        "users": [ALLOWED_USER_IDS],
+        "users": [123456789, 987654321],
-        "clients": ["CLIENT1", "CLIENT2", ...]
+        "clients": ["client1", "client2"]
     }

-    Replace YOUR_BOT_TOKEN, YOUR_VPN_SERVER_IP, YOUR_VPN_SERVER_LOGIN, and YOUR_VPN_SERVER_PASSWORD with the corresponding values.
+    Replace YOUR_VPN_SERVER_IP and YOUR_VPN_SERVER_LOGIN with the corresponding values.
 Add Telegram user IDs you want to grant access to the bot in the users array.
 List the VPN client names in the clients array.

+    The bot requires certain sensitive data to be set as environment variables.
+Using the python-dotenv package, you can store these variables in a .env file in the same directory as your script.

+    Create a file named .env in the same directory as your Python script.

+    Add the following lines to the .env file:

+    TELEGRAM_TOKEN=YOUR_TELEGRAM_BOT_TOKEN
+    SSH_PASSWORD=YOUR_SSH_PASSWORD

+    Replace YOUR_TELEGRAM_BOT_TOKEN and YOUR_SSH_PASSWORD with your actual Telegram bot token and SSH password.

 ## Usage